smurfix/aionotify/README.rst

     :alt: License

-``aionotify`` is a simple, asyncio-based inotify library.
+``aionotify`` is a simple, anyio-based inotify library.

 Its use is quite simple:

 .. code-block:: python

-    import asyncio
+    import anyio
     import aionotify

     # Setup the watcher